trebeljahr/trebeljahr.com/README.md

-# trebeljahr.com - thoughts of a curious person
+# ricos.site - thoughts of a curious person

-This is the repository from which the site at [trebeljahr.com](trebeljahr.com) is being built.
+This is the repository from which the site at [ricos.site](ricos.site) is being built.

 It is built on Next.js, which generates static webpages from Markdown, which are then served via Vercel.
 This enables a blazing fast website, hosted completely for free.